liuzhousi/FPGC4/README.md

 The FPGC4 as a whole is designed for use on a QMTECH EP4CE15 board (old revision with Micron SDRAM.
 Newer version has Winbond SDRAM and has not been tested yet).
 However, the CPU of the project is completely modular and should work on any FPGA.

 The FPGC4 is a game console/PC that is implemented in an FPGA.
 The console runs on a self designed CPU called the B322 (B4rt 32bit processor v2) and a self designed GPU called the FSX2 (Frame Synthesizer v2).
-As reference for the performance of this system, one should expect something similar to a Commodore 64 or NES, but with a relative huge amount of memory.
+As reference for the performance of this system, one should expect something similar to a Commodore 64 or NES, but with a relatively huge amount of memory.

 ## Hardware description